|RECOMMENDED PROCEDURES FOR REQUESTING A PERMIT TO CARRY OUT RESEARCH IN TURKEY

 worth allowing several months to obtain the permit.
 Also please note that permissions can only be given for work within a single calendar year, so if you plan to do research that spans a calendar year, such as from November 2014 through March 2015, you may need to renew the premit or make a separate application for each year.

 II.Meclis Binası Yanı

 Turkey Tel: (90 312)

 Fax: (90 312) 508 60 47

 RESIDENCE PERMIT: Applications for residence permits, which are usually based on the research visa, should be made within 30 days of arrival in Turkey.
-Information about residence permits for long-term stays is also accessible through the Ministry of Interior.
+Information in Turkish language about residence permits for long-term stays is also accessible through the Ministry of Interior.
 A new e-ikamet application webpage has opened through the General Directorate of Migration Management.

 NOTE: For specific

 questions on obtaining research permits for museums and archives, please contact

 the ARIT directors in Ankara or Istanbul.
 Researchers who plan to carry out archaeological excavation

 and/or survey, underwater archaeology, and/or research on cadastral registers